5.41. Group Work: Functions, Strings, and Conditionals

 You do not declare the type of a variable in Python.
 Python requires that all statements that are part of the body of a function must be indented.
 Use four spaces to indent.

 Run the code below to see what it prints.
-Then fix it to pass the given test.
+Then fix it to pass the test shown below the code.
 It should return a string with the first character of the first name and first character of the last name.

 Note